The newly refurbished Café Qua... read more

 Response and decision-making

-General anaesthetic is recommended.
-Ultrasound views are used to guide the needle through the side of the vaginal wall into the ovarian follicles.
+A sedation or general anaesthetic is recommended as the procedure may be painful.
+Pelvic ultrasound examination is used to guide the needle through the vaginal wall into the ovarian follicles.
 This is a day-case procedure, which takes approximately 30 minutes.
 You should be well enough to go home approximately 2-4 hours after egg collection.

 How many eggs are needed?
 To optimise the success of each cycle, the following figures need to be considered: